Pressure Cooker Vegan Butternut Squash Soup

 - Relieve pressure using the quick-release valve.

-- Ladle soup into a blender in batches to puree until smooth.
+- Blend soup in the pressure cooker using an immersion blender until smooth.
+Alternately, ladle soup into a blender in batches and puree until smooth.
 Return pureed soup to the cooker; add coconut milk and stir with a whisk until the color of the soup is consistent.

 - Ladle soup into bowls and garnish with coconut milk and pepitas to serve.